Everything you need to know about virtual credit cards

 • If there’s a security lock, it means you’ve made too many attempts to charge the same card.
 Try again in 24 to 48 hours.

-• Use the same currency as the amount the VCC is provided in.
-Using a different currency doesn’t necessarily mean you can’t charge a VCC, but it can lead to complications because you’ll need to get the exchange rate right.
+• Check that you’re using the same currency as the amount the VCC is provided in.
+Using a different currency doesn’t necessarily mean you can’t charge a VCC, but it can lead to complications since you’ll need to get the exchange rate right.

-• There's no need to pre-authorize a VCC.
-If you do, you should either settle the authorized amount with the provided authorization code, cancel the authorization and charge it again, or wait until the authorization automatically clears after seven days, then charge it again.
+• Make sure you haven’t pre-authorized the VCC.
+If you have, you should either settle the authorized amount with the provided authorization code, cancel the authorization and charge it again, or wait until the authorization clears automatically after seven days, then charge it again.

-For a more detailed explanation of charging VCCs, watch this tutorial video.
+If you’re still having trouble charging the VCC, contact us via your Extranet inbox.
+For a more detailed explanation of charging VCCs, watch this tutorial.

 How virtual credit cards work with cancellations, no-shows, and modifications

-If you agreed to waive the applicable fees for reservations that were canceled, modified, or marked as no-shows, and you already charged the VCC, you'll need to refund the same VCC.
-You can do this even if the VCC has expired – just enter the current month as the expiration date instead.
+If you agreed to waive the applicable fees for the cancellation, modification, or no-show but have already charged the VCC, you'll need to refund the same VCC.
+You can do this even if the card is expired – just enter the current month as the expiration date instead.
 To find out more about refunding VCCs, take a look at this article.

 More info about Payments